-Rathfinny Rosé Brut 2017 is the third vintage of our popular Pinot Noir dominated Sussex Sparkling wine, with a red-fruit style that beautifully showcases the increased presence of Pinot Noir within the blend.
-Aged for 24 months in the bottle.
+Rathfinny Rosé Brut 2018 is the fourth vintage of our expressive Sussex Sparkling, with a red-fruit style that beautifully showcases the increased presence of Pinot Noir within the blend.

 At Rathfinny we believe every vintage produces Sussex Sparkling wine that is a true expression of the year.
 An insight into a unique year on our single site Vineyard in Sussex.

 Star Buy.
 The new vintage of Rathfinny’s sparkling rosé is ravishing.
 Medium-bright cerise with redcurrant and pearfruit, ripe but fresh, with a white pepper twist.

 We believe our Sussex Sparkling is best experienced when accompanied by the finest food, whether in the world’s best restaurants or at home with friends and family.

 Rathfinny’s food-friendly Rosé is a great choice to serve at drinks parties or family-style feasts at home.
 It is a beautiful accompaniment to the bright flavours of popular canapés such as duck and ginger spring rolls and fruit-based desserts like a show-stopping white forest roulade.

 Rathfinny 2017 Rosé Brut & Burrata, Local Sussex Beetroots, Blood Orange, Hazelnut Pesto from our Flint Barns Dining Room restaurant

 Rathfinny 2015 Rosé Brut & Apple Tartlet with Glazed Apple Rose and Vanilla Ice Cream served at Le Gavroche

 - Release Date.